 Committee Meetings and Committee Agenda.
 The chairperson of each committee, in consultation with other committee members and management, will determine the frequency and length of the committee meetings, consistent with any requirements set forth in the committee's charter.
 The chairperson of each committee, in consultation with other members and senior management as appropriate, will develop the committee's written agenda for each meeting.
 For matters that relate to the authority, duties and responsibilities of multiple committees (as stated in the charters of the respective committees), the chairmen of the respective committees shall coordinate with the Chairman of the Board to determine whether such matters should be addressed in a joint meeting between the respective committees, or as otherwise determined by the Chairman of the Board.
-Committee meeting.
+Committee members and other directors may suggest the addition of any matter to the agenda for any committee meeting.
 Any committee member may raise at any committee meeting subjects that are not on the agenda for the meeting.
 In addition, each committee may adopt such other rules and regulations for calling and holding meetings and for the transaction of business at the meetings as may be necessary or desirable and not inconsistent with the provisions of the Company's Bylaws or the committee's charter.